Let’s face it, parenting today takes work.

 Parents everywhere know it’s impossible to keep children away from harmful foods (sugar in particular).
 What I’ve learned as a lazy parent is to simply not allow it in the house.

 If I can’t control my own ice cream cravings — how can I expect my child to?
+By not allowing junk food to enter our house, I completely sidestep a whole slew of unnecessary battles.

 Choice awareness is another method of encouraging healthy eating habits.
-Ask you child is they would prefer 2 or 3 M&Ms, instead of handing them the bag.

 What’s all this mean to a lazy parent?
 It means eliminate the poor food choices, and you eliminate the fight.
 If it’s not there, they can’t have it.
 End of story.